Bitsino/BitsinoDice/README.md

 There are no private keys on ONCHAIN.IO or Bitcoinary.

 Bitcoinary makes a daily payout request to ONCHAIN.IO.
 Basically for users who are winners they can select to withdraw funds.
-Bitcoimnary sends a payout request to ONCHAIN.IO which is turned into a bitcoin transaction paying the users.
+Bitcoinary sends a payout request to ONCHAIN.IO which is turned into a bitcoin transaction paying the users.

-You get a notification from ONCAHIN.IO and can decide wether or not to sign this transaction.
+You get a notification from ONCHAIN.IO and can decide wether or not to sign this transaction.